-If the Provost recommends the new degree-granting program, the staff in the Office of the Provost prepare a resolution and executive summary for an upcoming Board of Trustees meeting.
+If, following Cabinet and Presidential review, the Provost recommends the new degree-granting program, the staff in the Office of the Provost prepare a resolution and executive summary for an upcoming Board of Trustees meeting.

 The Provost can also not recommend the new degree-granting program.
-In that case, the faculty proposing the new program can continue to work on the proposal and resubmit at a step in the process indicated by the Provost or can choose to discard the proposal.
-At any point in time, a faculty member may resurrect the proposal, revise it, and submit it through internal governance beginning at Step I.
+In that case, those proposing the new program can continue to work on the proposal and resubmit at a step in the process indicated by the Provost, or they can choose to discard the proposal.
+At any point in time, a proposer may resurrect the proposal, revise it, and submit it through internal governance beginning at Step 1.